 Oh, he also won the SEC Championship four years in a row.

 The Sheriff was a legendary NFL quarterback.
 In the SEC, he was a notch down, at incredible.
 His 89 passing touchdowns are fourth most all-time in SEC history.
 The owner of every Tennessee passing record from 300-yard games (18) to career wins (39), Manning finished runner-up to Charles Woodson for the 1997 Heisman Trophy as a senior, as well as finishing voting eighth as a sophomore and third as junior.
 Manning went on to be the first-overall pick in the 1998 NFL Draft, and the rest is history.

 No one did it with the command and skill that Manning did.
 There may never be a better player to walk on the field for the University of Tennessee.

 1. Tim Tebow, Florida

 Were you expecting someone else?
-The Chosen One is the greatest quarterback in SEC history.
+The Chosen One is the greatest quarterback in college football history.
 The three-time first-team All-SEC selection led Florida to the a 13-1 record and the national championship in 2008.
-His 2007 Heisman Trophy season was the best in SEC history for a quarterback — Tebow’s 55 total touchdowns were the SEC record, and his 23 rushing touchdowns were also the record.
+His 2007 Heisman Trophy season was the best in SEC history for a quarterback — Tebow’s 55 total touchdowns were an SEC record, and his 23 rushing touchdowns were also a record.
 (It’s since been broken by Derrick Henry.)
 Tim Tebow left as the highest-rated passer in SEC history.

 Heart.
 Desire.
 Help from above.
 Tim Tebow did all the right things, and he deserves to be remembered as the best quarterback in SEC history, and frankly, to ever play college football.